sergeyfarin/pyqt-fit/docs/Param_tut.rst

   >>> def f((a0,a1,a2), x):
   >>>   return a0 + a1*x+ a2*x**2

-Then, we construct a `CurveFitting` object, which computes and stores the optimal parameters, and also behaves as a function for the fitted data::
+Then, we construct a :py:class:`CurveFitting` object, which computes and stores the optimal parameters, and also behaves as a function for the fitted data::

   >>> import pyqt_fit